shaunokeefe/resume/readme.md

 Data and operations specialist working under CTO building a real estate start up

 - Developed new **ETL pipeline** using **Airflow**, **Terraform**, **Docker**, **Kubernetes**, to meet growing data needs of business
-- Moved internal tools onto **Kubernetes**, making management simpler, lowering AWS costs and easing deployment of new apps
+- Moved internal tools and data pipelines onto **Kubernetes**, making management simpler, lowering AWS costs and easing deployment of new apps
 - Set up **Metabase** to allow easy generation of analytics by both technical and business staff
 - Set up monitoring and tracing using **ELK**, **Datadog**, **Statuscake** to solve issues with system observability
 - Backend software development of the **Rails** **API**